 - TickTick Timer

 That’s my usual stuff.
-I use Filmora X when editing videos, which is not yet fully optimized for the M1 chip.
+I use Filmora 11 when editing videos, which is now fully optimized for the M1 chip.
+The other past tests were done with Filmora X which was not fully compatible with M1 chip.

-Comparing it on my Gaming PC with a dedicated GPU and i7 processor, I am more satisfied with this laptop when it comes to my productivity.
+Comparing it to my Gaming PC with a dedicated GPU and i7 processor, I am more satisfied with this laptop when it comes to my productivity.

 Editing my 2K videos is a smooth experience on M1, even though the Filmora X is not yet fully optimized with the M1 chip.
 However, editing a 4k video on Filmora X is not as smooth as butter.
 But way better than my PC.